Sugar and Processed Food

 Now let’s talk about antibiotics and play out a scenario.
 Let us say that an obese person gets sick.
 Really sick.
-They consume tons of sugar, which feed bad bacteria.
+They consume tons of sugar, which feeds bad bacteria.
 Then they go to the doctor.
 They are given antibiotics.
-They take the antibiotics… (hoping they finish their antibiotic course)… they may develop a secondary infection.
+If they take the antibiotics… (hoping they finish their antibiotic course)… they may develop a secondary infection.
 These secondary infections can last for days or sometimes even years in some people.
 Even worse, some may not even know they have the infection in the first place.
-When you factor in the diet again, you can see how easy it is for this cycle to continue and get much worse, because guess what they will take when the infection is discovered.
+When you factor in the diet again, you can see how easy it is for this cycle to continue and get much worse because, guess what they will take when the infection is discovered.
 Another antibiotic, right?
 This has a very negative effect on gut flora, which is essential for proper digestion.
 When proper digestion is disrupted, it can exacerbate obesity.

-More often than not, this will lead to even worse obesity because the body (now lacking essential nutrients) seeks out more and more food in an effort to retrieve the necessary nutrients.
+More often than not, this will lead to even worse obesity because the body (now lacking essential nutrients) seeks out more food to retrieve the necessary nutrients.
 Some doctors call this addiction.
 In fact, a study from the University of Michigan and the Icahn School of Medicine at Mount Sinai confirms that highly processed foods are the most addictive (Schulte, 2015).
 The cycle continues, and the results actually speak for themselves.

-It is really kind of scary when you think about it.
-The cause and effect of this scenario is merely one element of a much bigger picture though.
-Many processed foods are filled with sugar while also devoid of essential nutrient.
+It is really scary when you think about it.
+The cause and effect of this scenario is merely one element of a much bigger picture, though.
+Many processed foods are filled with sugar while also devoid of essential nutrients.
 Sadly, these types of foods have become a staple in the American diet.
 Does it shock anyone then that so many people are so sick and fat?

 This is not to say that all sugars are bad.
 That is not true at all.
 “Good” sugar can be found in whole foods like fruits and veggies.
 Why is this considered “good” sugar?
 Well, it is because these foods come with certain enzymes, fluid, fiber, vitamins, minerals, and antioxidants, and the body is better equipped to handle them.